 A typical night of sleep consists of a pattern of several rapid-eye movement (REM) and non-REM cycles.
 During a REM cycle, your body goes into a state of paralysis and deep relaxation.

 It typically takes up to 90 minutes of non-REM sleep to enter a REM cycle — but when you have narcolepsy, non-REM and REM sleep doesn’t cycle as it should.
-You may enter a REM cycle in as little as 15 minutes, even during the daytime when you aren’t trying to fall asleep.
+You may enter a REM cycle in as little as

 Such disruptions make your sleep less restorative than it should be and may wake you up frequently throughout the night.
 They may also lead to problems during the day, including extreme daytime sleepiness and other narcolepsy symptoms.